+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-The lens is sharp, or as sharp as all the other Pentax 67 lens that I own.
+The lens is sharp, or as sharp as all the other Pentax 67 lenses that I own.
 Even when shooting wide open with its narrow depth of field, the parts of the shot that are in focus tend to be sharp.
-I have no worries about sharpness when shooting the lens wide open but it does seem to be sharpest when you are shooting the lens around F8.
+I have no worries about sharpness when shooting the lens wide open, but it does seem to be sharpest when shooting the lens around f/8.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-This lens is supposed to be a great portrait lens, used to take half body shots but I am not a portrait photographer and I have very little to almost no desire to shoot them so I have no idea how it performance but most people say it is a really good portrait lens.
-I mostly use the lens while walking around town, and shoot things that are interesting to me.
-So this lens is really versatile as it can be used for many different kinds of shooting.
+This lens is supposed to be a great portrait lens, used to take half-body shots, but I am not a portrait photographer and have very little to no desire to shoot them, so I have no idea how it performs.
+However, most people say it is a really good portrait lens.
+I mostly use the lens while walking around town, shooting things that are interesting to me.
+So, this lens is really versatile as it can be used for many different kinds of shooting.

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review